Angrycreative/Angry-Creative-Inspector/readme.txt

 3. Make sure the right log file path is set under the 'Settings/AC Inspector' menu in Wordpress

 == Changelog ==

+= 0.5.x =
+* New routine for logging javascript errors
+* New routine for logging user capability changes
+* Added the abilitity to make site specific settings on multisite installations
+* Improved administration interface

 = 0.4.x =
 * New routine with git support for checking file system changes